Mary Garrett Hay: Activism

 Hay moved home after graduation, at a time when the Women's Crusade was becoming popular in the Midwest.
 She became involved in the temperance movement, particularly in the Woman's Christian Temperance Union (WCTU).
 She served as the local secretary-treasurer before becoming the treasurer for the state chapter, a position that she held for seven years.
 She ran a department in the national organization by 1885.
 As the WCTU began to focus on a wider range of issues, including women's suffrage, Hay was persuaded by Zerelda Gray Wallace to join a suffrage group.
 She worked her way up from the local chapter to the state office.

-She met Carrie Chapman Catt, who was organizing suffrage campaigns across the coutry, possibly while the pair were attending a National American Woman Suffrage Association (NAWSA) convention.
+She met Carrie Chapman Catt, who was organizing suffrage campaigns across the country, possibly while the pair were attending a National American Woman Suffrage Association (NAWSA) convention.
 In the summer of 1895, Hay and Catt moved in together for a while.
 When Catt's husband, George, died in 1905, Hay moved in with Catt permanently and took over the household responsibilities.

 In 1896, when California was creating its state constitution, Hay, along with women she organized, worked to have women's suffrage be included, though the referendum for women to vote was narrowly defeated.
 Her work in California gave her valuable experience in organizing.
 Hay created suffrage groups across the country.
 In November 1895 she and the Rev. Henrietta G. Moore organized the state convention that founded the West Virginia Equal Suffrage Association.
 In 1899, she and Catt traveled through 20 different states, made numerous speeches and attended 15 conventions.
 At conventions, like one in Topeka in 1918, Hay advocated creating citizenship and civics classes for women.
 Hay served as the president of the New York Equal Suffrage League from 1910 to 1918.
 In 1912, she was the president of the group, The Daughters of Indiana.
 She served as president of the Woman Suffrage Party (WSP) in 1915.
+She also encouraged women to find employment by creating jobs as part of the Committee for Extending Business Opportunities to Women, founding in 1915.
 During her time in WSP, she organized the enrollment of thousands of women to vote in the state of New York.
 In 1919, she was also the president of the Women's City Club of New York (WCC).
 Hay was nominated to the WCC in order to bring a strong leadership role to the civic organization.
 Hay was also the president of the New York City League of Women Voters between 1918 and 1923.